gazebosim/gz-sim/doc/architecture_design.md

 Another key difference is that systems will be able to access all entity properties at once, despite the entity type.
-So while in Gazebo you may need 3 plugins to interact with physics, rendering and sensors, on Ignition you could do it all from a single system.
+So while in Gazebo you may need 3 plugins to interact with physics, rendering and sensors, on Ignition you could, for example, set a camera's visual color, its velocity and frame rate, all from a single system.

+> **TODO**: Mention specific concerns plugin devs need to have when writing plugins for distributed simulation.

 ## Plugin interfaces